projectcontour/contour/site/docs/master/grpc-tls-howto.md

 # Enabling TLS between Envoy and Contour

 This document describes the steps required to secure communication between Envoy and Contour.
-The outcome of this is that we will have three Secrets available in the `projectcontour` namespace:
+The outcome of this is that we will have two Secrets available in the `projectcontour` namespace:

-- **cacert:** contains the CA's public certificate.
-- **contourcert:** contains Contour's keypair, used for serving TLS secured gRPC.
-This must be a valid certificate for the name `contour` in order for this to work.
+- **contourcert:** contains Contour's keypair, used for serving TLS secured gRPC and CA's public certificate, used for validating Envoy's client certificate.
+Contour's certificate must be a valid certificate for the name `contour` in order for this to work.
 This is currently hardcoded by Contour.
-- **envoycert:** contains Envoy's keypair, used as a client for connecting to Contour.
+- **envoycert:** contains Envoy's keypair, used as a client for connecting to Contour and CA's public certificate, used for validating Contour's server certificate.

 ## Ways you can get the certificates into your cluster